rux-lang/docs/docs/installation.md

 # Installation

-This guide explains how to install the Rux compiler.
+This guide explains how to install the Rux compiler and package manager.

 ---